Vinc-Liu/Vinc-Liu.github.io/_pages/includes/intro.md

-:smile: I am currently a first-year Master's student at Shandong University.
+😅 I am currently a first-year Master's student at Shandong University.
 My research interests locate in piezoelectric actuation and its application to precise manipulation, and soft robotics.

 Specifically, For the past three years, I have engaged in piezoelectric actuation, specifically with ultrasonic motors and piezoelectric actuators.
 I focus on developing driving circuits and control systems, as well as in designing mechanical structures for actuators.
 I have published four first-author papers in SCI journals (IEEE TIE, SNA, SMS, etc.).